ocornut/imgui/docs/CONTRIBUTING.md

 - **When adding a feature,** please describe the usage context (how you intend to use it, why you need it, etc.).
 Be mindful of [The XY Problem](http://xyproblem.info/).
 - **When fixing a warning or compilation problem,** please post the compiler log and specify the compiler version and platform you are using.
 - **Attach screenshots (or gif/video) to clarify the context and demonstrate the feature at a glance.** You can drag pictures/files in the message edit box.
 Prefer the long term longevity of GitHub attachments over 3rd party hosting (you can drag pictures into your post).
-- **Make sure your code follows the coding style already used in the codebase:** 4 spaces identations (no tabs), `local_variable`, `FunctionName()`, `MemberName`, `// Text Comment`, `//CodeComment();`, C-style casts, etc..
+- **Make sure your code follows the coding style already used in the codebase:** 4 spaces indentations (no tabs), `local_variable`, `FunctionName()`, `MemberName`, `// Text Comment`, `//CodeComment();`, C-style casts, etc..
 We don't use modern C++ idioms and tend to use only a minimum of C++11 features.
 The applications under examples/ are generally less consistent because they sometimes try to mimic the coding style often adopted by a certain ecosystem (e.g. DirectX-related code tend to use the style of their sample).
 - **Make sure you create a branch dedicated to the pull request**.
 In Git, 1 PR is associated to 1 branch.
 If you keep pushing to the same branch after you submitted the PR, your new commits will appear in the PR (we can still cherry-pick individual commits).

 Thank you for reading!